Cleaning Up After a House Fire

 There are few things more heartbreaking than the damage caused by a house fire.
-The first thing a homeowner should do after a fire is call his or her insurance company to see if he or she is covered for fire.
+The first thing a homeowner should do after a fire is call his or her insurance company to find out the details of his or her coverage.
 The second thing is to call in a professional cleaner to do the clean-up.

 Casper Bemis, of Sterling Quality Cleaners in Keene, NH, a cleaning company that specializes in disaster restoration, offers a few suggestions for homeowners about cleaning up after a house fire.
 "Mostly, what people should do is nothing.
 A typical homeowner should not try to clean up after a fire themselves.
-They don’t have the proper tools, methods or skills to do the job," said Bemis.
+They don’t have the proper tools, methods or skills to do the job."

-Bemis said that homeowners, perhaps trying to save money, who attempt to clean walls, ceilings, or other "non-washable" surfaces, tend to make the problem worse by smearing.
+Bemis warns that homeowners, perhaps trying to save money, who attempt to clean walls, ceilings, or other "non-washable" surfaces, tend to make the problem worse by smearing.

-Bemis said that the soot from wood is different from the soot from plastics.
-He said, "The clean-up is handled differently since you can’t wash oil-based (petroleum products such as plastics) from non-washable surfaces."
+Bemis explains that the soot from wood is different from the soot from plastics.
+"The clean-up is handled differently since you can’t wash oil-based (petroleum products such as plastics) from non-washable surfaces."

-Bemis said his company, for instance, works to clean non-washable surfaces well enough to reduce or eliminate the need for painting.
-"Not cleaning properly doubles the cost of clean-up," he said.
+Bemis's company, for instance, works to clean non-washable surfaces well enough to reduce or eliminate the need for painting.
+"Not cleaning properly doubles the cost of cleanup," he remarks.
 "It’s less expensive to clean than to paint."

 Furniture, upholstery and window treatments

-Bemis said that after an assessment is done with your insurance company, companies such as his work to bring your belongings back to as original condition as possible.
+Bemis states that after an assessment is done with your homeowners insurance company, companies such as his work to bring your belongings back to as original condition as possible.

 In terms of soot, a specialized latex sponge is used dry to get off the first layer of soot, and then the items are often steam cleaned.